aryasagar4/Transforming-Talent-Acquisition-with-AI-/README.md

 The TA Genie uses a centralized Knowledge Base for candidate evaluation:

-**Load Candidate data**: Knowledge base entry for resume parsing, backed by three recipes to handle resumes in different formats: PDF Resume Parser, DOCX Resume Parser, Image Resume Parser (OCR-enabled for scanned resumes/images).
+**Load Candidate data**: Knowledge base entry for resume parsing, backed by three recipes to handle resumes in different formats: PDF Resume Parser, DOCX Resume Parser, Image Resume Parser (OCR enabled for scanned resumes/images).

 This ensures every resume, regardless of format, is converted into structured data and stored in the Knowledge Base for evaluation.